new-guy/screeps-os/README.md

 - Need a consistent process naming scheme
 - Combine room tools getConstructionSite & constructionSiteExists
 - Scouts need to be able to recognize when a room is unreachable and stop sending scouts there for N ticks

-### MMO Ready

-- Need defenses
-    - Just do a rampart + wall alternating defense (maybe r-r-w-w-r-r-w-w)
-    - Rooms need an attribute listing the walls that need repair
-    - Builders need to be able to repair walls
-- Need invader defense
-- We just need to be at the point where we can start to establish a room on the mmo

 ### Post RCL4 - Roads